27 May 2021

-If you have an existing BRC you may use it until it expires and do not need to apply for a replacement card or updated card just yet.
+If you have an existing BRC, you may use it until it expires.
+You do not need to apply for a replacement card or updated card just yet.
 EUSS biometric residence cards are replacing current BRCs.
 When you get your status, you can update your original BRC with a EUSS biometric residence card.

 How do I update my original BRC?